rboyd416/Project-3/README.md

 Project 3 ENGR 162

 spin.py
-	A function that given an angle, will spinin that angle, clockwise is positive, counterclockwise is negative
+\n	A function that given an angle, will spinin that angle, clockwise is positive, counterclockwise is negative